wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 ### Promote an integration to a higher environment

-Devant builds a container once per GitHub commit and then promotes it to subsequent higher environments.
+Devant builds artifacts once per GitHub commit and then promotes it to subsequent higher environments.

-You can go to the **Deploy** page of an integration and promote it manually across environments.
+In the overview page, click **Promote** to promote it manually across environments.
+This can be also done in the **Deploy** page.

 ## Configurations